Aemal-shirzai/rockpaperscissor/README.md

 User inputs will be validated using external packages.

 ### Externl Packages:
-1. word2number: Using This package a word which is equalent to a number will be automatically converted to the maped number. ex: four = 4 [Read More Here](https://pypi.org/project/word2number/)
+1. word2number: Using This package a word which is equalent to a number will be automatically converted to the maped number. ex: four = 4 [read More Here](https://pypi.org/project/word2number/)
-2. pyinputplus: a package to  validate user inputs.
-[Read more here](https://pypi.org/project/PyInputPlus/)
+2. pyinputplus: a package to  validate user inputs. [read more here](https://pypi.org/project/PyInputPlus/)

 ### This Game is build based of the following conditions: